IthielKyama/ithielkyama/README.md

 ### 👨‍💻 Computer Science Student & Tech Enthusiast

-I am a Computer Science student passionate about building functional and beautiful software.
+I am a Computer Science student passionate about building functional and efficient software.
 I have a strong background in mobile and backend development, and I'm currently expanding my skills in frontend frameworks.

 - 🔭 I’m currently working on **Booking Web App**
 - 🌱 I’m currently learning **React** to master modern web development